One of the most common question from our clients in the initial interview is:

 The timeline provided above refers only to the times and phases that the application will undergo during its review process by the FDA.

 The preparation time of a request for the application of a 510K depends on multiple factors; many of them inherent to the type of product and its level of development, as well as the ability and dedication of the applicant company to provide the necessary information.
 Because of these factors, it is difficult to determine a priori, the exact time it will take to prepare the application; we have cases of less than 30 days and we have also seen some take over 6 months.

-However, regardless of the company’s situation, Compliance 4 Devices customers will always provide our constant support and advice throughout every step of the way.
+However, regardless of the company’s situation, Compliance 4 Devices clients will always count on our constant support and advice throughout every step of the way.

 Here’s a simple explanation of what a pre-marketing submission (510k) request for your medical device is

 You’ll be able to learn about the 510k app’s reduced rate program for small businesses.